 Craig Kennedy is a senior fellow at Hudson Institute.
-He was the president of the German Marshall Fund for 18 years.
+Prior to joining Hudson, Mr. Kennedy served as president of the German Marshall Fund of the United States for 18 years.